EDS-Bioinformatics-Laboratory/ENCORE/README.md

 **ENCORE**

 Further information about ENCORE is also found in the [ENCORE wiki](https://github.com/EDS-Bioinformatics-Laboratory/ENCORE/wiki).
-To facilitate further discussion about the develop of ENCORE we setup ‘[Discussions](https://github.com/EDS-Bioinformatics-Laboratory/ENCORE/discussions)’.
+To facilitate further discussion about the develop of ENCORE we have set up [Discussions](https://github.com/EDS-Bioinformatics-Laboratory/ENCORE/discussions).